Guidelines for Space Utilization in the Faculty of Science

 a) Space records are collected and maintained by Facilities Management through a University-wide, web-based system.
 Detailed information about the system is available on the Facilities Management Space Planning and Administration web site.
 Each department must update its on-line records at least once a year.

-b) The Dean of Science, each Head and the Director of the Ocean Sciences Centre will receive a space report from Facilities Management on an annual basis (in October).
+b) The Dean of Science and each Head will receive a space report from Facilities Management on an annual basis (in October).

 c) For additional information, such as floor plans, the Manager of Space Administration and Planning may be contacted.